rasamadeu/abelian-vlq/README.md

 $(M_u, M_d)$ that have the maximal number of zero entries while maintaining compatibility with quark data (CKM and quark mass data).

 The proposed mechanism to generate these texture zeros is to impose global Abelian symmetries on the fields.
 The minimal setup for such mechanism consists of a 2HDM.
-For more details, read the thesis (Thesis.pdf) in the repository.
+For more details, check the [thesis](Thesis.pdf) in the repository.

 To determine the MRT realisable with 2HDM + Abelian symmetries, the following code pipeline was designed: